Setup

 • ✅ Installs Daana framework tables in internaldb (port 5434)

-• ✅ Installs transformation infrastructure in customerdb (port 5432, using the "dev" profile from connections.yaml)
+• ✅ Installs transformation infrastructure in customerdb (port 5432)

 Checkpoint: Installation completes without errors